google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

 project_path: /web/_project.yaml
 book_path: /web/progressive-web-apps/_book.yaml
-description: A checklist which breaks down all the things we think it takes to be a Baseline PWA, and how to take that a step further with an Exemplary PWA.
+description: A checklist which breaks down all the things we think it takes to be a baseline progressive web app, and how to take it a step further with an exemplary progressive web app.

-{# wf_updated_on: 2016-11-07 #}
+{# wf_updated_on: 2017-01-10 #}
 {# wf_published_on: 2016-11-07 #}

 # Progressive Web App Checklist {: .page-title }